Nursing (D.N.P.)

 Curriculum & Requirements

-PM DNP admits cohorts twice a year with start dates in January and August.
-Applicants will be scheduled for a virtual interview when their application is complete.
+PM-DNP admits cohorts twice a year with start dates in January and August.
 Asynchronous courses are delivered 100% online in 8-week blocks so students may plan their own study times.
-The PM DNP program can be completed in 2.5 years or in 1.5 years with an accelerated plan of study.
+The PM-DNP program can be completed in 2.5 years or in 1.5 years with an accelerated plan of study.

-The PM DNP curriculum has 8 core courses and 3 DNP Scholarly Project courses (11 courses; 33 credits).
+The PM-DNP curriculum consists of core and DNP Scholarly Project courses.
 Once a student is admitted, a doctoral committee reviews their graduate transcripts and may grant a course waiver for equivalency with one or more DNP core courses.
 Individual plans of study are created around each student’s needs and interests.
 Students may apply up to 500 hours earned during their master’s program toward the 1,000 required practicum hours.

 1. Applicants must hold a master's degree.
 A minimum 3.25 cumulative GPA for graduate work is preferred.